 State parks are a great way to explore what each state has to offer.
 Although much smaller than National Parks, state parks are a great way to get out and enjoy the outdoors.
 Often it is easier to take a trip to your nearby State Park than plan a trip to a large National Park.

-Let's explore the 10 best State parks in the United States.
+Let's explore the 10 best State Parks in the USA.

 Located on the Cumberland Plateau in Tennessee is Fall Creek Falls State Park.
 This is one of the top most visited Tennessee State Parks.
 At 256 feet, Fall Creek Falls is one of the highest waterfalls on the east coast.
 Besides Fall Creek Falls, the park is home to 26,000 acres of cascades, gorges, waterfalls, streams and hardwood forests.

 There is plenty of hiking and camping in Fall Creek Falls State Park.
 You can hike down to the bottom of the falls.
 Backcountry permits are available for those wishing to backpack in the park.

 Address: 2009 Village Camp Rd, Spencer, TN 38585

 Located in southern California, Anza Borrego Desert State Park is a desert badland formed by years of erosion to the mountains.
 As the mountain rose, so did the intensity of the rain, snow, ice and wind on the rock to form canyons, washes, ridges and peaks.
 Over time the mountain eroded into the rugged desert you see today.

 Anza Borrego Desert State Park is home to more wildflowers than you could ever see while there.
 The best time to see wildflowers is late February to early March, before temperatures get too hot and flowers die off.
 Self-guided nature trails give insight to common plants you can expect to see.
 Stop by the visitor center and check out the desert garden.
 The desert garden has species you would expect to see while out hiking in the desert.